-Operating Income and EBITDA
+Operating income and EBITDA

-The operating profit for the year presented an increase of 24.2% compared to the same period of the previous year, presenting a margin of 6.7%.
+The operating profit for the year presented an increase of 16.4% against previous year, presenting a margin of 6.9%.
+During the year, opening expenses, expenses for salaries and benefits, and expenses in our e-commerce platform increased significantly.